Updated April, 2019

 Plastic Bottle Packaging

-This version of packaging mostly fits the cosmetic world but is also used by the cleaning & chemical companies too.
-In most cases plastic containers can be bought in stock and have a color label applied.
+This version of packaging mostly fits the cosmetic world but is also used by the cleaning and chemical companies too.
+In most cases plastic containers can be bought in stock and have a label applied.
+There are a variety of label stocks from paper, gloss and metallic to weatherproof for products that will be used in a wet environment.

-Many larger companies go to the expense of having custom bottles and containers created to fit their brand.
-This requires an industrial designer to create the shape of the bottle and a plastic manufacturer to produce a mold and then the containers.
-You can imagine the cost. $$!
+Many larger companies go to the expense of having custom shaped bottles and containers created to fit their brand.
+An industrial designer is needed to create the shape of the bottle and a plastic manufacturer to produce a mold and then the containers.
+You can imagine the cost. $$$$!

 So, if you have shampoos and creams your first step will be to find the stock container, then determine how best to brand it, label or possibly direct printing.